 What were you like in high school?

-Did you prefer tests or papers?
-Were you a crammer or a planner?
+Did they prefer tests or papers?
+Were they a crammer or a planner?
 They might be totally different now, but it’s a fun question to ask when getting to know someone.

 What object can’t you live without?

-Go ahead, pick three items you’d take with you on a deserted island.
+Go ahead, pick three items you’d each take with you on a deserted island.
 This one can be a lot more telling than you’d imagine.
 (The dog better be two out of three of their answers.)

 Regardless of your actual age, do you consider yourself an adult?

 Adulting is hard.
-I’m in my twenties and still feel like a teenager.
+I’m in my 20s and still feel like a teenager.
 So, it’s best to get to know their maturity age to see how it lines up with yours.

 What piece of advice would you give your younger self?